tokend/developer-edition/README.md

 These instructions are just a guideline for what you should generally do.
 You may modify provided `docker-compose.yml` to accommodate your needs.

 By default all data is persistent in mounted volumes, you should be fine stopping and removing the containers without worry.
+But if for any reason you want to start over just run `docker-compose down -v` do clean up any persistent state.

 ## Bootstraping your environment